 - Employers will be able to agree any working arrangements with their employees

-- Employers can claim the grant for the hours their employees are not working (the flexi-furlough scheme)
+- Employers can continue to claim the grant for the hours their employees are not working (the flexi-furlough scheme)

-- The claim under the flexi-furlough scheme will be calculated by reference to their usual contracted hours less the hours worked.
+- The claim under the flexi-furlough scheme will remain calculated by reference to usual contracted hours less the hours worked

-Claims under the CJRS will be made arrears and via the HMRC portal which employers are already familiar with.
-Please plan ahead and ensure claims are submitted on time.
-The following timetable summarises the latest dates when claims need to be made:
+Claims under the CJRS will continue to be made in arrears and through the HMRC portal, which employers will already be familiar with.
+Please plan ahead to ensure that claims are submitted on time.

 Action to be taken where excessive claims have been made